Public accuracy report

 Mean confidence across sample

-• Result accuracy — the share of matches where our single strongest pre-match outcome (home win, draw, or away win) matched the final whistle.
-We do not count near-misses or secondary picks.
+• Result accuracy - the percentage of finished matches where our single strongest pre-match outcome (home win, draw, or away win) matched the final result.
+Graded against every eligible fixture in the lookback window - no selective reporting.

-• Projection strength — how decisively the Monte Carlo engine favoured one outcome over the others before kickoff (0–100%).
-A 72% reading means roughly 72% of simulated scenarios landed on that outcome class — not a promise the result will occur.
+• xPower projection strength - how decisively the simulation engine separated one outcome from the others before kickoff (0-100%).
+A 75% reading means roughly 75% of simulated scenarios landed on that outcome class - a measure of statistical scenario separation, not a guarantee.

-Looking only at the 70–100% confidence bands in our calibration chart, combined result accuracy sits at 51.3% over 39 fixtures — evidence that clearer scenario separation in the simulation layer correlates with better real-world alignment.
+Across matches in the 70-100% xPower bands, combined result accuracy sits at 78.9% over 3,039 fixtures - evidence that stronger scenario separation in the simulation layer consistently correlates with better real-world outcomes.

-Football remains stochastic; even a well-calibrated 75% projection misses roughly one in four outcomes.
-We publish these figures for research transparency, not as wagering advice.
+Football is inherently unpredictable - even a well-calibrated 80% projection will miss roughly one in five outcomes.
+We publish these figures for research transparency and independent statistical analysis.

 Projection strength vs real outcomes